 Stakeholder engagement is critical to success as a business analyst.
 Yet, often BAs will face challenges getting stakeholders engaged on their projects.
 They don’t show up to meetings or don’t provide the input you need to successfully navigate the requirements process.

-In the spirit of celebrating our 10 year anniversary, today I’m sharing 10 tips for engaging your stakeholders.
+Today I’m sharing 10 tips for engaging your stakeholders.

 For those who like to read instead of watch, here’s the full text of the video:

 My name is Laura Brandenburg from Bridging the Gap.
 Do you ever have stakeholders not show up to your meetings, or they show up and they’re distracted on their phone or their laptop, and they’re physically there, but presently somewhere else mentally and emotionally?
 Or you ask questions and you don’t get the answers that you need.

 All of these problems will slow down your requirements process.
 They will make you less effective as a business analyst, and they will make it more challenging for you to discover the true problem to be solved and get the information you need from stakeholders to make sure that you’re solving that problem in the right way.

 Today, I have 10 tips to share with you to engage your stakeholders more effectively and to help you work through all of these challenges.

 Let’s talk about how to actively engage your stakeholders often through meetings, sometimes through email and other mediums, but most often, we’re engaging our stakeholders through some form of either in-person or virtual meeting.
 We’re going to talk about that today.

 #1 – Start Your Meetings on Time